Edited by Veronica Veron Cruz Wong

 in the era of the Cimmerian and Scythian migrations (VII-VI cen.
 BC)

 (The map from MASON RICHARD, 2004, 27).

 In 50-60 years after the appearance of the Cimmerians in Asia Minor the Scythians invaded here too.
 Passing through the Derbent, they settled in Azerbaijan and founded their kingdom between the rivers Kura and Araks, that is somewhere near the Lake Sevan.
-Only then they first encountered the Cimmerians which yielded them.
-Maybe the Scythians reached even to Iran.
-Middle Asian sources recall the Scythian kingdom in the late 90s of the 6th century BC, after which time no data in the history were found.
+Only then did they first encounter the Cimmerians.
+The Scythians may have even reached Iran.
+Asian sources recall the Scythian kingdom in the late 90s of the 6th century B.C., after which time no data in the history were found.
 It is believed that the bulk of the Scythians retreated back to the North Caucasus.

 Northern Black Sea Region and Asia Minor in the VII-VI cen BC

 Taking into account the historical data and the results of our research, we can confidently but fairly say that the common name of Cimmerians has to be connected first of all with the ancestors of the Talyshis and Gilakis, as well as the ancestors akin to the Baluchi and Mazandarani.
 Now the Baluchi dwell in Pakistan but we know that they came here from the southern coast of the Caspian Sea (FROLOVA V.A., 1960: 68; ORANSKIY I.M., 1979: 89), that is before (in the 5th to 6th century B.C.) their settlements were near the settlement of the Gilakis and Talyshes (the Mazandarani dwell in these places too).